- Beauty Glossary

 What are the skin care benefits of vitamin B?

 Vitamin B contains plenty of antioxidants, which makes it a valuable ingredient in skin care formulations.
 In a nutshell, vitamin B can help soothe inflamed, sensitive and dry skin that needs a little extra TLC.
-It's also great at keeping the skin hydrated and smoothing out fine lines and wrinkles, which is why it's often found in anti-aging treatments.
+It's also great at keeping the skin hydrated and smoothing out fine lines and wrinkles, which is why it's often found in anti-ageing treatments.

 Vitamin B3 (niacinamide) is a particularly great ingredient as it helps strengthen the skin against environmental stressors, while also improving the appearance of hyperpigmentation.
 Vitamin B7 (biotin) and vitamin B12 add radiance and vitamin B9 (folic acid) combats enlarged pores and congested complexions.